tlevine/dada.pink/user-2015/index.md

 R is just a hobby for me, so I don't do fancy risk modeling or anything like that; instead, I make wacky things like this video.

-> csv soundsystem

-For the past couple years, I have worked with a group called "csv soundsystem" that takes interest in making music from data.
-And this inspired me to make music videos from data.
+I eventually met people who were making music in R, so it was only natural to make music videos in R.

 ## 2. How to make music videos in R
 Now let's move on to the part of the talk where I show you how to make